Road maintenance and information

 Maintenance on unsealed roads is completed two to six times a year depending on the level of traffic, local conditions and weather.

 The grading schedule may change depending on conditions.
-Download the current grading program.(XLSX, 551KB)
+Download the current grading program.(PDF, 4MB)

 About the grading process